 If your average monthly expenses are $4000 and on your worst month you made only $2500, do what you can to cut your expenses down to your lowest monthly income.
 Every little thing you can save adds up and will make your plan easier to implement.

 Download our FREE Money Finder Resources to help you creatively cut expenses!

 And if you’re struggling to mentally adjust to the idea of cutting back, you should check out 5 Crucial Mental Habits for Living on Less.

 4. Create a “Hill and Valley Fund”

-For example, if your average monthly income is $4000 and on your worst month you only made $2500, then you need to withdraw $1500 from your “Hill and Valley Fund.”
+For example, if your average monthly income is $4000 and on your worst month you only made $2500, then you need to withdraw $1500 from your “Hill and Valley Fund” in your lowest month.

-If you make $5000 the following month which would exceed your average monthly income, then you would need to deposit the excess $1000 into your “Hill and Valley Fund” for potential future need.
+If you make $5000 the following month which would exceed your average monthly income, then you should deposit the excess $1000 into your “Hill and Valley Fund” for potential future needs.

 It’s not easy to live on and budget with an unpredictable income.
 If you’re already in the hole, behind on bills, and struggling with credit cards, then I realize that it may seem like you need something more.